Maple Glider: Early life

-In 2020, Tori Zietsch said "I was raised from birth in quite a restrictive religious household" in Lismore, New South Wales.
+In 2020, Zietsch said "I was raised from birth in quite a restrictive religious household" in Lismore, New South Wales.
 She moved to Melbourne to be "ensconced in the music community".

 Career

 2017: Seavera

 Zietsch partnered up with childhood friend, producer Daniel Pinkerton and formed Seavera, pairing acoustic guitars with dramatic electronics.
-In late 2017 Seavera won the very first Pie School initiative and worked with the team from Pieater on recording a song that was recorded was never released, and Seavera parted ways soon after.
+In late 2017 Seavera won the very first Pie School initiative and worked with the team from Pieater to record a song that never released.
+Seavera parted ways soon after.
 Zietsch relocated to Brighton, England and began work on solo material.

-2018–present: To Enjoy Is the Only Thing
+2018–2022: To Enjoy Is the Only Thing

 Zietsch returned to Melbourne in late 2019 with numerous demos written while she was living in Brighton.
 She enlisted Tom Iansek to record, mix and produce the first batch of songs and was signed to Pieater.

 In April 2021, Maple Glider announced the release of her debut studio album, alongside the third single "Swimming".
 In a press release, the artist said the album takes inspiration from vignettes of her life and the perspectives that travel has given her.

+2023: I Get Into Trouble

+In May 2023, Maple Glider released "Don't Kiss Me".

+In July 2023, Maple Glider released "Dinah" and announced the release of I Get Into Trouble, her second studio album scheduled for release on 13 October 2023.